IAndreu/FGP/README.md

 ### Prerequisites

-First to have a copy of the scripts click on clone/download.
+First, to have a copy of the scripts, click on clone/download.

 ### Installing